Weasley-J/dtt-spring-boot-parent/README.md

 of `varchar(16)`,if the `alphahub.dttstring-length-mapper.length-configs` list is not configured, the data type of the column will be defined as: `varchar(256)`;

-### 6 Automatically infer default values for database table columns
+### 6 Infer default values automatically for database table columns

 i.e: